don/BluetoothSerial/README.md

     $ cordova plugin add cordova-plugin-bluetoothClassic-serial

-Note that this plugin's id changed from `cordova-plugin-bluetooth-serial` to 'cordova-plugin-bluetoothClassic-serial' as part of the fork.
+Note that this plugin's id changed from 'cordova-plugin-bluetooth-serial' to 'cordova-plugin-bluetoothClassic-serial' as part of the fork.

 ## iOS Notes

 iOS requires that the device's protocol string is in the p-list.
-This plugin has a dependency on cordova-custom-config which enables plist entries to be created from entries the application's cordova config.xml file.
+This plugin has a dependency on [cordova-custom-config](https://github.com/dpa99c/cordova-custom-config) which enables plist entries to be created from entries the application's cordova config.xml file.

+iOS does not work with the Phonegap Build service.
+This is due to the [cordova-custom-config](https://github.com/dpa99c/cordova-custom-config) not being able to get required build hooks on the Phonegap Build service.
+See discussion on their page.

 ### Example
 config.xml Example (TBC)